 Anna Baucum Horses and Youth

 Anna comes to Brook Hill from Alabama and started working with horses early in her childhood.
 She worked at another stable prior to joining our staff, and has a retired mare who lives back in her home state.
 Anna earned her degree in Psychology with a focus in counseling, and serves as Brook Hill Farm’s youth support during their riding lessons and in the classroom.
 She also works closely with the veterinarian and is in charge of all medical treatments at the farm.
-And, in her free time, she is the Volunteer Coordinator!
 None of us could do our jobs without this wonderful asset to our staff, as we rely on her in so many places!

 Veronika comes to Brook Hill with several years of volunteering experience.
 She began as a Bonner through the University of Lynchburg, and then as an intern this past spring.
 She has now graduated with a BS in Exercise Physiology, which is a great asset to so many of our programs.
 She will be working on creating exercise programs for our Rockin’ Riders, giving them a more enjoyable riding experience.
-She is also our volunteer coordinator.
 Veronika is currently working towards her PATH certification as a Traditional Therapeutic Riding Instructor, and hopes to continue her University education in order to become a Hippotherapist!

 Veronika Williams Exercise Physiology/Volunteers